Thurgood Marshall Middle School

 Instructor: Mr. Rick

-Course: The focus of Algebra is to shift from the arithmetic skills to the more abstract algebraic means of representation by emphasizing topics that are current and relevant to today’s student.
+Course: The focus of Advanced Algebra is to shift from arithmetic skills to the more abstract algebraic means of representation by emphasizing topics that are current and relevant to today’s student.
 Students will explore the language of algebra through verbal, graphical, and symbolic form.
-Each lesson is designed to motivate students to master the content.
-Students will develop skills needed to solve problems involving applications, connections, and integration.
+Each lesson is designed to motivate students to master the content needed to solve problems involving applications, connections, and integration.

 The Mathematics Framework for California Public Schools opens the algebraic content standards by saying, “Symbolic reasoning and calculations with symbols are central in algebra.
 Through the study of algebra, a student develops an understanding of the symbolic language of mathematics and the sciences.
 In addition, algebraic skills and concepts are developed and used is a wide variety of problem-solving situations.”

 Goals and Objectives: Provide opportunities for all students, regardless of ethnicity, gender, learning styles, or economic status, to build and maintain mathematical power, and to be prepared for further studies in mathematics.

 Allow students to take responsibility for their own learning and to reflect upon their work.
 Students are expected to take advantage of redo opportunities for work that does not meet the San Diego City School Standards.

 Develop students’ skills by using appropriate mathematical tools, techniques, technology, and language.

 Provide opportunities for students to communicate and represent mathematical understanding in a variety of ways such as charts, diagrams, models, graphs, and typical mathematical symbolism.